Skip to content

 Process search results

-ingest() is free — no LLM tokens consumed.
-It populates the warm state with facts that future dispatch() calls will use.
+ingest() is free - no LLM tokens consumed.
+It populates CKF with facts that future ask() calls will retrieve and ground against.

 import crp